TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 The tutorial ends with some tips for finding further information about templating within TYPO3 CMS.

-~ Andrew Murphy wrote this tutorial in May, 2018.
+~ `Andrew Murphy`_ wrote this tutorial in May, 2018.

+.. _Andrew Murphy: front.desk@keystone-research-solutions.com